joakin/galeria-cli/README.md

 Organize photos
 ---------------

-Using this cli you will be able to organize your photos so that sorting by name gets you the actual order of when the photos where taken and it will give you a consistent folder structure.
+Using this cli you will be able to organize your photos with consistent folder structure and naming convention.

 When you use galeria over a folder (of folders) of photos, it will copy it to the destination performing the following tasks: